Sail classic yacht Escape from Dartmouth to Falmouth, Cornwall. A fantastic way to view the beautiful coastline of Devon and Cornwall.

 Are Waterproofs provided?

-Yes, Andy has some available.
+Yes, Andy has some offshore jackets if needed.

 Do I need sailing experience?